cnboonhan/cnboonhan.github.io/_posts/2025-12-31-Speeding-Up-Downlods-using-Multiple-WANs-on-Raspberry-Pi.md

   - Infrastructure
 ---

-# Background
 We may often find ourselves in situations needing to download large files.
 However, our download link may not always have enough bandwidth, or we could be rate-limited.
 Wireless@SGx, for example, is widely used but has a limit of 5Mbps (although practically it could reach 30Mbps).
+How could we improve this?

 # Idea
 Large downloads are often the result of having to download multiple files in aggregate.
 For example, a model checkpoint download often contains multiple `.safetensor` files.
 If we have multiple authenticated WANs on a router, we should be able to load balance the individual downloads among these WANs.